Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Proposed Method

 For a given image $x$, we utilize a pre-trained image captioning model to generate a descriptive caption $C$.
 This caption $C$ is used as the text condition for the subsequent reconstruction process.

-\subsubsection{Caption-guided Image Reconstruction}
+\subsubsection{Caption-Guided Image Reconstruction.}

-Given the caption $C$, we reconstruct the input image $x$ by using a text-conditional diffusion model.
-Specifically, we leverage Stable Diffusion model with classifier-free guidance.
-The input image $x$ is first encoded into a latent representation $z_0$ using the VAE encoder.
+Given the caption $C$, we reconstruct the input image $x$ by using a pre-trained text-conditional diffusion model.
+Specifically, we leverage the Stable Diffusion model~\cite{sd} with classifier-free guidance~\cite{cfg}.
+The input image $x$ is first encoded into a latent representation $z_0$ using the Variational Autoencoder (VAE) encoder~\cite{vae}.
 The forward process then adds Gaussian noise to ${z}_0$ following a predefined noise schedule.
 The noisy latent at a given timestep $t$ is computed as: